nthansen/FileSystem/readme.txt

 5. Inode.java
 This inode is a simplified version of the Unix inode, It includes 12 pointers of the index block.
 The first 11 of these pointers point to direct blocks.
 The last pointer points to an indirect block.
 Each inode also include the length of the corresponding file,  the number of file table entries that point to this inode, and flag of weather it is  unused = 0, used = 1, or in some other status = 2, 3, 4.
-In order to keep the Inodes consistent among users, we check for the inode on the diskís status before updating the local inode, if some other user updated the inode on disk, we immedialy write back the content.
+In order to keep the Inodes consistent among users, we check for the inode on the disk‚Äôs status before updating the local inode, if some other user updated the inode on disk, we immedialy write back the content.
 This content includes int length, short count, short flag, short direct[11], and short indirect, which is total of 32 bytes.

 6. TCB.java
 This class maintains a file table for all the files opened by the individual users.
 This table is called a user file descriptor table.
 It has 32 entries.
 Each file descriptor will include the file access mode and the reference to the corresponding file table entry which contain the information regarding the file status and read position (seek ptr).
 The file access mode indicates "read only", "write only", "read/write", or "append".
 The system maintains the structure of the file and it is shared among all users.
 The Seek ptr is positioned according to the file access mode and it is either position at the beginning to read the file or at the end to write to the file.
-Even when same user reads the file multiple times and make several entries in the TCBís user file descriptor table and have various file table entry references, only the seek ptr location will vary and all will refer to same inode.
+Even when same user reads the file multiple times and make several entries in the TCB‚Äôs user file descriptor table and have various file table entry references, only the seek ptr location will vary and all will refer to same inode.

 Part 3: How to execute